erilyth/DeepLearning-Challenges/Sentiment_Analysis/README.md

 Predict the sentiment in game titles from the IGN game dataset.
 Classification outputs a class from the set of 11 classes.
 Classes: ('Great', 'Good', 'Okay', 'Mediocre', 'Amazing', 'Bad', 'Awful', 'Painful', 'Unbearable', 'Masterpiece')

+Performing sentiment analysis on a small number of output classes such as 2 or 3 (Positive, Negative, Neutral) would give us much higher accuracies compared to using these 11 classes.
+The task of analyzing the sentiment at a very fine granular level is a hard task.

+Results: Best accuracy with stacked GRUs and Dropout - 45.1%

 ## Dependencies

 * pandas